Portable Targeted Sampling Framework Using LLVM: Evaluation

 Figure~\ref{fig:prediction_error_by_machine_method} presents the prediction errors of nuggets generated by the Random and K-means approaches for each workload on the real-hardware machines listed in Table~\ref{tab:system-configuration}.
 As shown, many workloads exhibit significant errors, often exceeding the accuracy reported by prior methodologies such as SimPoint (3\% for single-threaded workloads) and LoopPoint (2.9\% for 8-threaded workloads).

 Several factors contribute to these elevated errors.
 (1) The sampling methodologies are naively designed.
-For example, the Random approach relies heavily on luck and the specific composition of the interval pool.
-(2) Previous work did not validated samples on real hardware.
-Instead, they rely on user-mode-only simulation, which is typically less noisy due to more controllable thread interleaving compared to actual hardware.
+For example, the Random approach relies heavily on luck and the specific composition of the interval pool. \shepherd{ (2) Previous work rarely validates samples on real hardware~\cite{wavelet-based,taskpoint,simpoint,looppoint,smarts,fsa,cross_binary_simpoints,pacsim,barrier_point,simpoint-plus,parrot}.
+Instead, they mostly rely on user-mode-only simulation, which is typically less noisy due to more controllable thread interleaving compared to actual hardware~\cite{variability_in_architectural_simulations_of_multithreaded_workloads,11_gem5,survey-simulator-techniques,determineistic_shared_memory_multiprocessing}.
 In Section~\ref{sec:model_performance_evaluation}, we further analyze the sources of prediction error using smaller workloads in simulation.
-(3) Prior work did not validate large workloads as we used in our experiments.
-Larger and more realistic applications exhibit increasingly complex behaviors, which demand more representative sample sets, as discussed in Section~\ref{sec:validating_the_selected_samples_is_infeasible}.
-In such cases, large program phases can amplify prediction error.
+(3) Prior work rarely validates large workloads as we used in our experiments (e.g., reference input sizes for CPU2017).
+Larger and more realistic applications exhibit increasingly complex behaviors~\cite{characterizing_and_comparing_prevailing_simulation_techniques,hot-region-spec2017, simpoint,spec2017-workload-characterization,wavelet-based,looppoint}, which demand more representative sample sets, as discussed in Section~\ref{sec:validating_the_selected_samples_is_infeasible}. } In such cases, large program phases can amplify prediction error.
 (4) Hardware-based nuggets incur additional overhead for the begin and end interval markers, particularly in multi-threaded contexts, which further inflates prediction error.
 We provide a detailed discussion of this overhead in Section~\ref{sec:hook_overhead}.

 As the figure shows, the sampling approach that yields the lowest prediction error varies by workload.
 For example, for ``sp,'' the ``Random'' approach with 50 samples achieves the lowest prediction error across all methods, and this holds on both machines, suggesting that this sample set is architecturally and microarchitecturally independent.
 In contrast, for ``lbm,'' the ``K-means'' approach consistently yields the lowest prediction error.